baselime/docs/sending-data/cloudflare.md

 Logpush is available only to accounts subscribed to Cloudflare Workers Pro !!!

-Baselime connects to your Cloudflare account and enables Logpush to stream your Worker Trave Event Logs to Baselime.
+Baselime connects to your Cloudflare account and enables Logpush to stream your Worker Trace Event Logs to Baselime.
 You can connect your account in 3 steps:

 ### 1. Create an API Token